Itaiweisman/infinimerge/README.md

 The following are the required steps to recover the database and performed on the database server

--   infinimerge -l [ORACLE_INSTANCE] #Choose the snapshot that was taken at the requested time
+-   infinimerge2.sh -l [ORACLE_INSTANCE] #Choose the snapshot that was taken at the requested time
--   infinimerge -e [SNAPSHOT_NAME]
+-   infinimerge2.sh -e [SNAPSHOT_NAME]
 -   RMAN> catalog start with '<path to the exposed snapshot>'
 -   RMAN> switch database to copy;
 -   SQL> select file# , fuzzy, checkpoint_time, checkpoint_change# from v$datafile_header; #Check the most updated [SCN] under the CHECKPOINT_CHANGE column